Cacsjep/acap_missing_features_docs/docs/flow.md

 #### Tips

-- Use **Lock** before monitoring or presenting to avoid accidental drags.
 - If a node shows an orange dotted border, open its properties and complete the required fields (URL, event name, etc.).
 - Keep a **Logging** node in your flow to see backend messages when testing HTTP calls or Axis events.